Methanol as a Marine Fuel

 Supporting the transition to net-zero emissions – In February 2023, the dual-fuel vessel Cajun Sun, operated by WFS and chartered from MOL, completed the first-ever net-zero voyage fuelled by bio-methanol.
 By blending ISCC-certified bio-methanol that has negative carbon intensity with natural gas-based methanol, net-zero greenhouse gas emissions on a lifecycle basis were achieved for the 18-day trans-Atlantic voyage.
 This innovative fuel solution, produced at our ISCC-certified plant in Geismar, offers shipping companies the ability to achieve net-zero carbon emissions today, supporting the industry’s transition to a low-carbon future.

 Bunkering safety – Since 2016, Waterfront Shipping has been bunkering methanol from most of our production sites, and we continue to demonstrate methanol bunkering in an increasing number of ports that have methanol infrastructure, including Houston, USA; Ulsan, Korea; and Taicang, China.
-In 2021, we led the first barge-to-ship methanol bunkering operation at the Port of Rotterdam in the Netherlands, proving that methanol is safe to ship, store, handle and bunker using procedures similar to those used for conventional marine fuels.
+In 2021, Waterfront Shipping led the first barge-to-ship methanol bunkering operation at the Port of Rotterdam.
+In 2023, Methanex, Stena Line and the Port of Gothenburg collaborated to successfully complete the first non-tanker ship-to-ship fueling operation by bunkering the world’s first methanol ferry, the Stena Germanica.